 Been there, done that, never again!
 Even writing this blog about weight-loss irritates me .
 But I’m so tired of trying to lose weight.
 I just don’t have the strength to punish myself anymore!

 About a year ago I looked into the mirror and made a deliberate and conscious decision to never ever go on another weight-loss diet in my lifetime.
 No shakes, no pills, no measuring of food, no starvation , no nothing!
 I am “Forty Plusser” and realized with a shock that I was always on some weight loss diet – all of my adult life!!
 I made peace with my body.
 I vowed to never ever go on any weight-loss diet.
 I am so over it!
-In fact, I also don’t even want the hear about your new diet weight loss venture.
+In fact, I also don’t even want to hear about your new diet weight loss venture.
 Sorry!

 I have never been happy with my appearance.
 It is fair to say that we all struggle with our self-image in one way or another.
 I still hate seeing myself in pictures!